 - When darkening porous ends, you would need to use the regular volume of developer to ensure better penetration of color pigments.

-- It is not recommended.
-40 Vol developer swells up the hair cuticle so much it risks blowing it apart permanently.
+- 40 Vol developer tend to swell up the hair cuticle so much that it risks blowing it apart permanently.

-- Then use your color with 20 Vol. developer.
+- Then after that apply your color with 20 Vol. developer.

 - You will get much better results that way.

 - Incidentally, this is what experienced hairdressers do.